 - Common Core Learning Standards —Districts are implementing the new more rigorous Illinois Learning standards, incorporating the Common Core, and seeing the benefits of engaged learning and improved understanding of core concepts.

 - Raised cut scores —the 2013 ISAT scores offer a better picture than previous scores of how well students are prepared for college and career and pave the way for new testing.

 - New Report Card —Along with new standards and a new emphasis on growth, the state’s School Report Card debuts October 31, 2013 with a new streamlined look and more information about each school to help drive community discussions and school improvement.

-- 5Essentials Survey —First-time statewide educator and student survey provides feedback on school learning conditions and climate.
+- 5Essentials Survey —Teacher and student survey generates feedback on school learning conditions and climate.

 - New Growth Model Using Value Tables —The State is adding an assessment metric, a Value Tables Growth Model, to show how much schools have improved from one year to the next.